ncatlab/nlab-content/pages/3/7/1/0/173/content.md

 ##In WZW theories##

-It is found that, just as symmetric conformal branes in WZW models, whose target space is a Lie group $G$, correspond to submanifolds of $G$ given by conjugacy classes in $G$, bi-branes in WZW model correspond to [[span]]s or _correspondences_
+In the above article it is found that, just as symmetric conformal branes in WZW models, whose target space is a Lie group $G$, correspond to submanifolds of $G$ given by conjugacy classes in $G$, bi-branes in WZW model correspond to [[span]]s or _correspondences_
 $$
   \array{